Uncommon/Xit/CONTRIBUTING.md

 * `else` always starts a new line, whether for `guard` or `if`.
 * Use blank lines to separate groups of variable declarations (`let` or `var`), `guard` statements, and other statements.
 * Otherwise, normal Swift style rules apply.

-For Objective-C, the coding style used is based on the [Google Objective-C Style Guide], with the following changes:

-[Google Objective-C Style Guide]: http://google-styleguide.googlecode.com/svn/trunk/objcguide.xml

-* Line length is 80 columns.
-* The opening brace of a function goes on its own line.
-* No single-line `if` statements, like `if (x) return;` (you can't set a breakpoint on that `return`!)
-* No space before `*` when it is not immediately followed by an identifier, such as `(NSString*)`.
-* When wrapping function/method calls, a four-space indent may be used instead of aligning with the `:` or `(`.
-* Variable declarations are separated from other statements by one blank line.
-* Whitespace at the indentation level of the surrounding lines is allowed.
-* Doxygen style comments are encouraged because Xcode parses them.
-* Explicitly compare values with `0`, `nil`, or `NULL`.
-Only write `if (x)` if `x` is a Boolean value.

-Some of the code was written before these rules were put in place and may still need to be updated.
-Feel free to correct any instances you find.